 Can’t live without your latte?
-To celebrate The National Coffee Festival which starts today, Charlotte Dormon finds the 10 best coffee shops in London that cater to the Healthista in all of us
+A new study says it’s perfectly safe to have up to 25 cups a day.
+Charlotte Dormon finds the 9 best coffee shops in London that cater to the Healthista in all of us

-To drink it, or not to drink it, that has always been the question.
-Whether we will ever know the answer to this or not, coffee certainly has found its place in stimulating the fast-paced society that we now live in.
+…has always been the question.
+Coffee certainly has found its place in stimulating the fast-paced society that we now live in.

 It’s not just the caffeine addiction we can’t live without – good coffee is now an obsession for many of us; so much so that leading coffee experts say London is fast becoming one of the most advanced coffee drinking cities on earth.